Key takeaways:

 Try nasal saline: Like humidifiers, nasal saline helps moisturize and soothe your nose.
 You can try nasal saline spray, gel, or rinses.

-Treat allergies: Like air that is cold and dry, allergies can also dry out and irritate your nasal passages.
+Treat allergies: Like air that’s cold and dry, allergies can also dry out and irritate your nasal passages.
 If you have seasonal allergies, use your regular allergy medications and avoid your allergens when possible.

 Avoid trauma: While you may not be able to skip the nasal swab, try to avoid other nasal trauma.
 Avoid scratching or rubbing your nose.
 If you don’t have to retest, skip additional nasal swabs.

 Dry nasal passages are more prone to bleeding.
 This is why you may notice that nosebleeds happen more often in the winter or on hot summer days.
-But how much water your drink per day likely won’t have much of an effect on your chances of having a nosebleed.
-That said, dehydration can be severe and lead to a range of symptoms including dry, cracked skin.
+But how much water you drink per day likely won’t have much of an effect on your chances of having a nosebleed.
+That said, dehydration can be severe and lead to a range of symptoms, including dry, cracked skin.

 Avoid tilting your head up and back if you have a nosebleed.
 This will cause blood to go down your throat, leading to coughing or choking.
 Also, don’t blow your nose, as this can cause more trauma and bleeding.

 COVID can cause nosebleeds.
 The virus damages your nasal passages and increases inflammation in your nose.
 Both of these factors increase your risk of bleeding.
+You can also develop a bloody nose after a COVID swab.
 COVID vaccines may also increase your risk of bleeding, but this effect is very rare.
 To lower your risk of developing nosebleeds when you have COVID, keep your nasal passages moisturized with a humidifier and nasal saline.

 Fabbris, C., et al. (2020).
 Is oro/nasopharyngeal swab for SARS-CoV-2 detection a safe procedure?
 Complications observed among a case series of 4876 consecutive swabs.
 American Journal of Otolaryngology.